What is SOC 2 compliance cost

 The SOC 2 audit is your official proof of compliance.
 Costs depend on the scope:

 - Type 1 Audit – A one-time snapshot of your security controls.
 Faster, cheaper.
+(The starting point for companies facing their first enterprise deal with a compliance requirement.)

 - Type 2 Audit – Assesses your security over a period (3-12 months).
 Takes longer, costs more.